-Annually, some fifty athletes of all ages and ability take part in our programs.
+Annually, over 75 athletes of all ages and ability take part in our programs.
 Many receive full or partial scholarships so they can join their eight week School Ski and Ride Programs at Stowe Mountain Resort.
-Others, receive financial assistance to ski independently on the mountain, or pursue dreams swimming in the pool, paddling and kayaking at the Waterbury Reservoir, and reaching new heights on an indoor climbing wall.
+Others, receive financial assistance to ski independently on the mountain, or at a Nordic Ski center.
+Many also pursue dreams of swimming in the pool at the Swimming Hole, paddling and kayaking at the Waterbury Reservoir, and reaching new heights on an indoor climbing wall.
 We hope that you will enjoy getting to know this handful of recipients who presently receive financial assistance from GMAS.
 Next time you see them around, please say hello!
 And if you feel so inclined, help us continue to support them by making a donation.

 Jack Clark is 22 years old, and the longest scholarship recipient at GMAS.
 Jack comes from a family of athletes and shares in the natural talent and love of sports.
 He grew up in Stowe and attended Stowe schools and graduated from Northern Vermont University in March of 2020.
 After graduating, he launched his sports career at the Alchemist Brewery where he has been writing a weekly sports newsletter for the past two years.
 Besides skiing in the winter, Jack’s other great passion is ice hockey.
 His brother is a coach and his sister a goalie in college.
 As a family they attend a lot of their games.
 Jack also has a gig, announcing and handling the music for boys and girls Stowe High School games at Stowe Arena.
 Jack also watches a lot of sports and his favorite sports teams are the NY Rangers and NY Yankees.
 If he’s not at a family sports activity, you can find him playing sports video games or listening to music.
 Summer brings weekly family softball games and lots of golf.
 You can find him coaching and giving tips to everyone as he rides around in the cart.